CenterOnBudget/r-intro-training/README.md

 R training based on analyzing trends in state higher education funding using data from [SHEEO](https://shef.sheeo.org/) and [BLS](https://www.bls.gov/cpi/research-series/home.htm).
 Concepts covered include simple base R syntax and [tidyverse](https://github.com/tidyverse) tools for data import, cleaning, analysis, and export.

-## Learning resources
+## Learning Resources

-Recommended learning resources for concepts covered in this training include:
+This training draws on the work of [Hadley Wickham](http://hadley.nz/), [Garret Grolemund](https://rstudio.com/speakers/garrett-grolemund/), and [RStudio](https://rstudio.com/), whose educational resources have been invaluable to the R community.
+For more on the concepts covered in this training, check out:

 - [R for Data Science](https://r4ds.had.co.nz/) by Hadley Wickham and Garrett Grolemund
 - [Hands-On Programming with R](https://rstudio-education.github.io/hopr/) by Garrett Grolemund